chef/automate/dev-docs/acceptance-testing/domain_services_acceptance_checklist.md

 ## release notes
-read through the list of changes posted in #a2-release-coordinate find the commits from our team pick out which ones seem to be most relevant/important for our users write a simple, short sentence in the pending release notes to let the customers know about this improvement/bug fix/new feature
+read through the list of changes posted in #a2-release-coordinate\
+find the commits from our team\
+pick out which ones seem to be most relevant/important for our users. if you're unsure, ask in #a2-release-coordinate or ping Natalie directly\
+write a simple, short sentence in the [pending release notes](https://github.com/chef/automate/wiki/Pending-Release-Notes) to let the customers know about this improvement/bug fix/new feature

 ## let people know you're done
-if you found a bug during acceptance testing and you're not sure if it's blocking, ping Natalie/Jon from #a2-release-coordinate to ask them their opinion if you found no blocking/big bugs, let ppl know you've completed acceptance and release notes with a quick message in #a2-release-coordinate
+if you found a bug during acceptance testing and you're not sure if it's blocking, ping Natalie/Jon from #a2-release-coordinate to ask them their opinion\
+if you found no blocking/big bugs, let ppl know you've completed acceptance and release notes with a quick message in #a2-release-coordinate